fdemmer/Picard-Last.fm.ng-Plugin/README.md

     New releases are often tagged very little and more "wrong", than later when more people have tagged the album and the opinions are "evened out".
-By reducing the weight of the album tag scores, that "wrongfulness" is reduced and covered up by the usually more estabilished, reliable artist tags.
+By reducing the weight of the album tag scores, that "wrongfulness" is reduced and covered up by the usually more established, reliable artist tags.

   Note about "all artists on the album":